The Stray Cat: Plot

-Agustín, Pablo's father, convinces Pablo that he should study for his master's abroad and marry Monica once he returns, a plot to separate him and Esmeralda.
+Agustín, Pablo's father, convinces Pablo that he should study for his master's degree abroad and marry Mónica once he returns, a trick to separate him from Esmeralda.
 Pablo and Esmeralda decide to marry secretly before he goes abroad.
-From New York Pablo emails his father Agustín and asks him to help him fix travel papers for Esmeralda so she can reunite with him in New York.
-Pablo's father pretends to want to help him but has no interest in helping his son.
-Instead he plans to have Esmeralda kidnapped.
-Two men walk into Mrs. Rita's hut where they find Esmeralda alone, the two men grab her and carry her out, wrapped in a blanket and throw Esmeralda into the trunk of a stolen car.
-Esmeralda's friend Damián is going to her hut when he notices that one of the men is carrying something.
-Damián calls and whistles to his friends.
-They drive away but are soon closed in by the carriage.
-Garabato tells them that if they mess with one of them, they mess with all of them.
-Garabato and the gang scare the men and force open the trunk and find Esmeralda wrapped in the blanket.
+From New York City, Pablo emails his father asking him to help him fix travel papers for Esmeralda so she can reunite with him there.
+Pablo's father pretends to want to help him but has no interest in doing so.

 After several months, Esmeralda gives birth to twins, a boy and a girl.
-Doña Rita, who has always sought to benefit from "La Gata", forces her to marry Domenico "El Italiano" Almontem.
-Esmeralda, having no other solution, agrees to marry him only to purchase medicine for her daughter Leticia, who is sick.
+Doña Rita, who has always sought to benefit from "The Stray Cat", forces her to marry Doménico "El Italiano" Almonte.
+Esmeralda, having no other solution, agrees to marry him only to purchase medicine for her daughter, Leticia, who is sick.

-Fernando "El Silencioso" gets out of jail and vows to take revenge on those who locked him up unjustly for using self-defense.
-Esmeralda later meets "El Silencioso", her biological father.
-She ignores her true origin.
-He takes her into his house and promises her that he wants to be a father to her and a grandfather to her children.
+"El Silencioso", Esmeralda's biological father, gets out of jail and vows to take revenge on those who locked him up unjustly for using self-defense.
+Esmeralda later meets him, but ignores her true origin.
+The man takes her into his house and promises her that he wants to be a father to her and a grandfather to her children.
 Pablo returns from abroad to marry Mónica, believing Esmeralda had betrayed him.
-He believes that the twins are not his and that she has a relationship with El Silencioso.
-Esmeralda becomes a beautiful, well-educated woman and is determined to fight for his love.
-The Stray Cat will have to use her strong character to get the love of Pablo back.
+He thinks that the twins are not his and that she has a relationship with "El Silencioso".
+"The Stray Cat" will have to use her strong character to get Pablo's love back.

-They ended up married, but not after Esmeralda became blind and Pablo found out about the twins.
-They have fights and arguments, but they overcome them to stay together and renew their vows in the last episode.